Chapel of Russia's Resurrection

-The Chapel of Russia's Resurrection is a sect from Russia that views President and ex–Prime Minister Vladimir Putin as the reincarnation of Paul the Apostle.
+The Chapel of Russia's Resurrection is a Russian sect that views President and former Prime Minister Vladimir Putin as the reincarnation of Paul the Apostle.

 History

-The sect was founded in 2007 by a person known as Mother Fotina; she is also thought to have been a former convict who had been a railroad worker.
+The sect was founded in 2007 by a person known as Mother Fotina; she is also thought to have been a former convict and railroad worker.
 It is a schism away from the Russian Orthodox Church.
-The sect lives in an sanctuary located in Bolshaya Yelnia, near the Volga River and Nizhny Novgorod, established by Mother Fotina.
+The sect lives in a sanctuary located in Bolshaya Yelnia, near the Volga River and Nizhny Novgorod, established by Mother Fotina.

 Beliefs

 The sect believes that Russian Prime Minister and now Russian President Vladimir Putin is the reincarnation of Paul the Apostle, sent to Russia to prepare its people for the Second Coming of Christ; Putin is also thought to have joined with seven other reborn apostles to fight the antichrists.
 Mother Fotina notes the similarities between Paul and Putin's careers, including being an early "persecutor of Christians" before becoming imbued with the Holy Spirit; the group believes that Putin received the Holy Spirit after becoming president.
 Putin is also said to be a reincarnation of Vladimir the Great.

 Putin is the first Russian leader to be religiously worshiped while still alive.